USA-193

 USA-193, also known as NRO Launch 21 (NROL-21 or simply L-21), was a United States military reconnaissance satellite (radar imaging) launched on 14 December 2006.
 It was the first launch conducted by the United Launch Alliance (ULA).
-Owned by the National Reconnaissance Office (NRO), the craft's precise function and purpose were classified.
+Owned by the National Reconnaissance Office (NRO), the craft's exact function and purpose were classified.
 On 21 February 2008, it was destroyed as a result of Operation Burnt Frost.

 Design

 USA-193 was part of the NRO's Future Imagery Architecture (FIA), which was begun in 1997 to produce a fleet of inexpensive reconnaissance satellites, but has become the agency's most spectacular failure.
 USA-193 was initially developed by Boeing, which won the contract in 1999, beating out Lockheed Martin with proposals for innovative electro-optics and radar.
 But after cost overruns, delays, and parts failures, NRO sent the contract to Lockheed, which built USA-193 around the Boeing radar design.
 Lockheed Martin and Boeing both supported the launch, the first in the joint effort known as the United Launch Alliance.
 USA-193 weighed about 2300 kg, with a body thought to be 4.6 m long and 2.4 m wide, estimates based on the maximal Delta II payload.
 With the radar antenna extended, USA-193 was about the size of a basketball court (~30 × 15 m).